ankarhem/openapi-builder-client/README.md

 ## To Install

-Runtime has no dependencies and is very small.
+Runtime has no dependencies and is very small (~1.68kb minified).
 For types to work you need `typescript` and `type-fest`.

 ## Functionality